jam-ing/Model-Evaluation-Test-Harness/README.md

 Making Developers Awesome at Machine Learning http://machinelearningmastery.com/

-This code variant is using data from the US500 (S&P) Index, and this data will be updated periodically.
+This source variant is using data from the US500 (S&P) Index, and this data will be updated periodically.

+Multilayer Perceptron Model
+  The first network that we will evaluate is a multilayer Perceptron, or MLP for short.